yak-toto/yak-server/README.md

 JWT_SECRET_KEY=9292f79e10ed7ed03ffad66d196217c4
 ```

-Also, automatic backup can be done through `yak_server/cli/backup-sh` script and is able to send notification to Telegram bot.
-To do so, please add a bot token and chat id to `.flaskenv`.
+Also, automatic backup can be done through `yak_server/cli/backup_database` script and is able to send notification to Telegram bot.
+It can be run using `flask db backup`.
+To do so, please add a Telegram bot token and chat id to `.flaskenv`.

 ```text
 BOT_TOKEN=my_bot_token